yll9108/realtime-chatapp/README.md

-# chatapp-soojin-yen-bosco-final

-Realtime Chat Application using MERN Stack
+# Realtime Chat Application using MERN Stack

 Our real-time chat application provides a simple and user-friendly platform for one-on-one chat.